Welcome to today's edition of the Rush 24-7 podcast.

 Always made it clear he's about the money.

-At any rate, uh they're the gals in the view uh discussing all of this.
+At any rate, there are the gals on the view discussing all of this.

 You know, Obama is told of Boy Scouts, go to hell.

-I rather go fundraise, and I would rather um I'd rather go appear on the view and take some estrogen to that show.
+I'd rather go fundraise, and I'd rather go appear on The View and take some estrogen to that show.

 But I spoke at a Boy Scout thing last year.

-I'm gonna remind you play some audio sound bites from it.
+I'm going to remind you, play some audio soundbites from it.

 Probably because there's not a merit badge for community organizing.

-So he's gonna go on to view, and he's gonna go fundraise, but he's not gonna go to the Boy Scouts.
+So he's going to go on the View and he's going to go fundraise, but he's not going to go to the Boy Scouts.

-Once again, a tradition and institution that uh no question has contributed to the wholesomeness, the decency, the goodness of the country, that the President of the United States just flips off.
+Once again, a tradition, an institution that no question has contributed to the wholesomeness, the decency, the goodness of the country that the President of the United States just flips off.

 Last November, the date specific was the 11th.

-It was in Terrytown, New York, the Westchester Putnam Council of the Boy Scouts of America, awarded the Fox News Channel CEO Roger Ailes, the 2009 Good Scout Award.
+It was in Tarrytown, New York, the Westchester Putnam Council of the Boy Scouts of America awarded the Fox News Channel CEO Roger Ailes the 2009 Good Scout Award.

 I was asked to go up there and introduce.